localtracker/pyrobe/README.md

 Clean exit!
 ```

-At the end of your scan, you will be presented with data that can increae your chances of success and help determine potential target devices and networks.
+At the end of your scan, you will be presented with data that can increase your chances of success and help determine potential target devices and networks.

 # The Idea

-It the end, you can find information such as unique MAC addresses in the list and scan time and date.
+It the end, you can find information such as unique MAC addresses in the list and scan time, date and potential targets in a sea of devices.

 You can capture more probe requests by: